Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models: Method

 \subsection{Training Strategy}

 As the local control signals and global control signals often contain different amounts of condition information, we empirically find that directly joint fine-tuning these two types of adapters will produce poor controllable generation performance.
 Therefore, we opt to fine-tune these two types of adapters separately so that both of them can be sufficiently trained and contribute effectively to the final generation results.
 When fine-tuning each adapter, we employ a predefined probability to randomly dropout each condition, along with an additional probability to deliberately keep or drop all conditions.
+For the dropped conditions, we set the value of the corresponding input channels to 0.
 This can facilitate the model to learn generating the results based on one or multiple conditions simultaneously.
 Interestingly, by directly integrating these two separately trained adapters during inference, our Uni-ControlNet can already well combine global and local conditions together in a composable way, without the need of further joint fine-tuning.
 In Section~\ref{experiment ablation study}, we will provide more detailed analysis about different fine-tuning strategies.